 The UIP envisages achieving and sustaining universal immunization coverage in infants with three doses of DPT, Hep B and OPV and one dose each of measles vaccine and BCG, and, in pregnant women, with two primary doses or one booster dose of TT.
 The UIP also requires a reliable cold chain system for storing and transporting vaccines, and attaining self-sufficiency in the production of all required vaccines.
-16

 In 1992, the UIP became a part of the Child Survival and Safe Motherhood Programme (CSSM), and in 1997, it became an important component of the Reproductive and Child Health Programme (RCH).
 The Cold-chain system was strengthened and training programmes were launched extensively throughout the country.
 Intensified polio eradication activities were started in 1995-96 under the Polio Eradication programme, beginning with National Immunization Days (NIDs) and active surveillance for acute flaccid paralysis (AFP).
-The Polio Eradication Programme was set up with the assistance of the National Polio Surveillance Project.17
+The Polio Eradication Programme was set up with the assistance of the National Polio Surveillance Project.

 India's Immunization Program is one of the largest in the world in terms of quantities of vaccines used, numbers of beneficiaries, and the numbers of immunization sessions organized, the geographical spread and diversity of areas covered.
-Under the immunization program, six vaccines are used to protect children and pregnant mothers against Tuberculosis, Diphtheria, Pertussis, Polio, Measles and Tetanus.18 Hepatitis B vaccine is the seventh vaccine added in UIP.
+Under the immunization program, six vaccines are used to protect children and pregnant mothers against Tuberculosis, Diphtheria, Pertussis, Polio, Measles and Tetanus.
+Hepatitis B vaccine is the seventh vaccine added in UIP.

-According to SRS, December 2011, the infant mortality rate of India was 47 per 1000 live births and that of Madhya Pradesh was 62 per 1000 live births (highest IMR amongst all states).
-In Madhya Pradesh, more than 63 percent of children under 12-23 months are not fully immunized.
-Almost 9 percent children (12-23 months old) in MP do not receive any vaccination.
-This represents one of the lowest levels of coverage in the country. ^{19, 20}
+According to SRS, December 2011, the infant mortality rate of India was 47 per 1000 live births and that of Karnataka was 38 per 1000 live births which is fairly a very good indicator.
+In Karnataka, more than 72 percent of children under 12-23 months are fully immunized.
+Only 1 percent children (12-23 months old) in KAR do not receive any vaccination.
+This represents one of the best levels of coverage in the country.

-Specifically, MP is among lowest five states (out of 32 states and UTs) in the country for children 12-23 months who have received: three doses of DPT vaccine (47.4 percent) three doses of polio vaccine (55.1 percent); measles vaccine (57.7 percent); and children (9 months and above) who have received at least one dose of vitamin A supplement (39.5 percent).
+Compared to MP which is one amongst lowest performing five states (out of 32 states and UTs) in the country for children 12-23 months who have received: three doses of DPT vaccine (47.4 percent) three doses of polio vaccine (55.1 percent); measles vaccine (57.7 percent); and children (9 months and above) who have received at least one dose of vitamin A supplement (39.5 percent).

 Immunization performance varies considerably from district to district.
-The data shows that despite some overall progress from DLHS (District Level Household Survey) II to DLHS-III, 17 districts have extremely low rates of full vaccination coverage.
-As per DLHS-III, full vaccination coverage rate for Madhya Pradesh is 36.2 %.
-This is much lower for some of the underserved districts which are predominantly inhabited by tribal population.
-Primarily, there are around 17 districts which are underserved, and have around 2 million children who are eligible for immunization against common vaccine preventable diseases of childhood, as per our National Immunization Schedule.
-22
+The data shows that despite some overall progress from DLHS (District Level Household Survey) II to DLHS-III, 28 districts have showed very significant improvement in rates of full vaccination coverage.
+As per DLHS-III, full vaccination coverage rate for KAR is around 72%.
+This is ideal stat for some of the underserved districts of other states like MP which are predominantly inhabited by tribal population.
+Primarily, there are around 28 districts which are doing well, and have around 4.5 million children who are eligible for immunization against common vaccine preventable diseases of childhood, as per our National Immunization Schedule.